MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 `TouchControl` in a configuration requires also to select `LargeScreen` for this configuration.
 On the other hand, selecting `SmallScreen` in a configuration prohibits selecting `TouchControl` in the same configuration as well.
-Apart from these constraints between two features, feature modls may contain more complex constraints that involve more than two features.
+Apart from these constraints between two features, feature models may contain more complex constraints that involve more than two features.
 In the example feature model below, selecting all three preinstalled maps  `Europe`, `NorthAmerica`, and `Asia` requires to select either a `Large` or a `Medium` memory.